-A spore is a reproductive cell produced by certain fungi, plants (moss, ferns), and bacteria produce.
+A spore is a cell that certain fungi, plants (moss, ferns), and bacteria produce.
 Spores are involved in reproduction.

 Certain bacteria make spores as a way to defend themselves.
-Bacterial spores have thick walls and can resist high temperatures, humidity, and otherpoor conditions.
+These spores have thick walls.
+They can resist high temperatures, humidity, and other environmental conditions.

 The bacteria Clostridia form spores.
-These spores create the living bacteria that cause gas gangrene and a type of colitis that is linked to use of antibiotics.
+These spores create the bacteria that cause a rare condition called gas gangrene and a type of colitis that is linked to use of antibiotics.

-Chemical disinfectants can kill bacteria, but do not destroy their spores.
+Chemical disinfectants can kill bacteria, but they do not destroy their spores.

 A process called sterilization destroys spores and bacteria.
 It is done at high temperatures and under high pressures.
 In health care settings, sterilization is usually done using a device called an autoclave.

 Gerding DN, Johnson S. Clostridial infections.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine .
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 296.

 Schmucker R, Bryant K. Antibiotic-associated colitis.
 In: Cherry JD, Harrison GJ, Kaplan SL, Steinbach WJ, Hotez PJ, eds.
 Feigin and Cherry's Textbook of Pediatric Infectious Diseases .
 7th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 45.